Charles E. Young: University of California, Los Angeles

 In 1992, Young announced that UCLA would manage the Hammer Museum.
 "It has been the long-term goal of UCLA to build the finest arts program of any major research university in the country", Young said.
 "I think we are well on our way with this proposed agreement with the Hammer Museum."
 The arrangement was finalized in 1994.
 That year Young hosted President Bill Clinton at a convocation celebrating UCLA's 75th anniversary.

 At his departure in 1997, Young was the longest-serving college leader in American higher education.
 For his service, the Young Research Library at UCLA bears his name, as well as Charles E. Young Drive, an important loop road inside campus.
-He is also a former chairman of the Association of American Universities (1983), and has served on several commissions including those of the International Association of Universities, American Council on Education, the National Association of State Universities and Land-Grant Colleges, the Business Higher Education Forum, and the Mansfield Center for Pacific Affairs.
+He was also a former chairman of the Association of American Universities (1983), and served on several commissions including those of the International Association of Universities, American Council on Education, the National Association of State Universities and Land-Grant Colleges, the Business Higher Education Forum, and the Mansfield Center for Pacific Affairs.

-Young is a strong supporter and adviser to the arts, business, education, finance, technology and health care industries.
-He has been selected to a number of boards of directors for companies in the finance, technology, and healthcare industries.
+Young was a strong supporter and adviser to the arts, business, education, finance, technology and health care industries.
+He was selected to a number of boards of directors for companies in the finance, technology, and healthcare industries.
 These boards include Intel Corp., Nicholas-Applegate Capital Management, the Academy of Television Arts and Sciences Foundation, and the Los Angeles World Affairs Council.
 He was also a member of the Board of Directors of the Los Angeles Olympic Organizing Committee for the 1984 Summer Olympics.